mikecamara/adversarial-machine-learning-attacks/todo/README.md

 * What is the norm for your university?
 At UT, it is normal to interact regularly with your thesis commitee?
 * Do my examiners need to be told about my research?
 * Find out what the local rules are for citation style?
-* (3/11) Intermediate presentation and technical demo
+* (3/11) Intermediate presentation, report draft and technical demo in Serminar

 <hr>